bytestring-net/bevy_lunex/README.md

     |    |-> Rectangle == Solid [size: (x: 1920, y: 1080) align_x: 0 align_y: 0]
 ```

 Quite simple, isn't it?
-Best part is, that by relying on components only, you are potentially able to hot-reload UI or even stream UI over the network.
-The downside is, that by relying on strings to link entities, we are giving up some safety that Rust provides.
+Best part is that by relying on components only, you are potentially able to hot-reload UI or even stream UI over the network.
+The downside is that by relying on strings to link entities, we are giving up some safety that Rust provides.
 But I am all for using the right tools for the right task.
-By putting away some safety, we can skip the bothersome bloat that would otherwise be required for such application.
+By putting away some safety, we can skip the bothersome bloat that would otherwise be required for such an application.

 ### Nodes & Units

 There are multiple nodes in `UiLayout`.
 * `Window` - Defined by _point_ and _size_, it is not influenced by UI context and is absolutely positioned.
-* `Solid` - Defined by _size_ only, it will scale to to fit the parenting node.
+* `Solid` - Defined by _size_ only, it will scale to fit the parenting node.
 It is not influenced by UI context.
 * `Div` - Defined by _padding_ & _margin_.
 Dictates the UI context.
 It uses styleform paradigm, very similar to HTML.

 > [!WARNING]